DamonOverboe/blog/_posts/2013-05-08-kcdcOverview.md

+---
-Title: Kansas City Developers Conference (KCDC)
+title: "Kansas City Developers Conference (KCDC)"
-Date: 2013-05-07
+date: 2013-05-07
-Tags: training, conference
+categories: training conference
+---

 This past weekend, I attended the [KCDC](http://kcdc.info) event in Kansas City.
 I signed up for a "pre-compiler" on Thursday, plus attended a lot of the sessions on Thursday and Friday.